-- The Dutch are a historic superpower in terms of finance, trade, and banking.
+- The Dutch are a historic superpower in finance, trade, and banking.
 They are one of only a few cultures not called by their nation’s name.
 Their nation being the Netherlands.

-- The Dutch company the VOC (the Dutch East India Company) was the first publicly traded company and it dominated the spice trade along with the Portuguese and British East India companies (the ships of each company sailed east to “the Indies” in the spice trade, trading stocks to avoid risks related to pirates and other things).
-Interestingly, the VOC was the first multi-national state-backed monopoly.
-Thus this little story about Nutmeg is also essentially the story of the birth of modern economics and nation building.
+- The Dutch company the VOC (the Dutch East India Company) was the first publicly traded company.
+It dominated the spice trade along with the Portuguese and British East India companies.
+The ships of each company sailed east to “the Indies” in the spice trade, trading stocks to avoid risks related to pirates and other hazards.
+Interestingly, the VOC was the first multinational state-backed monopoly.
+Thus, the story of the Nutmeg trade is also essentially the story of the birth of modern economics and nation building.

 - Many Dutch live in America.
-The Roosevelts are Dutch, so are the Bush family, so was Martin van Buren, and so was Warren G. Harding.
+The Roosevelt family is Dutch, as are the Bush family, Martin van Buren, and Warren G. Harding.

-- Manhattan used to be called “New Netherland” when the Dutch owned it.
+- Manhattan used to be called “New Netherland” under the Dutch.
 New Netherland was ceded permanently to the English in November 1674 through the Treaty of Westminster.

-- You know who can actually handle being out in the sun cutting down nutmeg trees, chopping sugar cane, and generally gathering spices?
-Hint, it isn’t pasty white Europeans.
-That is right, the African slave trade is VERY connected to the European Spice trade.
+- The workers whose job it was to be out in the sun cutting down nutmeg trees, chopping sugar cane, and gathering spices were not pasty white Europeans.
+The African slave trade is inextricably connected to the European Spice trade.

 - Ironically nearly every product gained in the spice or slave trade was a “luxury item.”
 So, it is historically amazing that trade helped bring the world from war to globalization, although it is far from admirable that slave labor and luxury items fueled the bubble.
 To be fair, the blame for slavery must be shared.
 Almost every nation on earth participated in the slave trade, including Africa.